MarianneRario/data-scraper/readme.md

-This data scraper fetch all the company emails and phone numbers about the target company website.
+This data scraper fetch all the company emails and phone numbers in the target company website.

 Before running the program, first install the dependancies:
 ```pip install -r requirements.txt```